Mansquito

 Mansquito (also known as Mosquito-Man) is a 2005 American made-for-television monster movie directed by Tibor Takács, and stars Corin Nemec, Musetta Vander and Matt Jordon.
 It shares many similarities with the 1986 adaptation of The Fly, and was conceived by Ray Cannella, Manager of Program Acquisition for the Syfy Channel.
 He and other two colleagues began producing films for the channel feeling that they could do better than the films they bought from independent producers.

 Plot

-Dr. Jennifer Allen in Baltimore, Maryland wants to find a cure for a disease known as the Gillen virus, a disease similar to, yet more deadly than, the "Fire Rising virus."
-She and a colleague capture infected mosquitoes and give them small doses of radiation.
-She explains that the levels have to be exact because if the mosquitoes receive too much radiation, the results could be more devastating than the virus itself.
+Dr. Jennifer Allen in Baltimore, Maryland wants to find a cure for a disease known as the Gillen virus, capturing infected mosquitoes and giving them small doses of radiation.
 A convict named Ray Erikson joins Dr. Allen's program in exchange for his lifelong prison sentence.
 He takes a hostage and convinces Dr. Allen to open the door to the experiment room.
 The security guards open fire and cause an explosion that showers Ray and Dr. Allen with the chemicals and the genetically altered mosquitoes.
-Ray manages to flee the scene.

-He begins to transform into the titular monster, a deformed chimera, half man, half mosquito, yet he manages to find his way to his ex-girlfriend's apartment, where the process continues.
-When the ex comes home, she finds it in ruins.
-She and Ray have a short, anxious conversation before Ray's transformation is complete and he kills her.
+He begins to transform into the titular monster, but manages to find his way to his ex-girlfriend's apartment, where the process continues, and he kills her after his transformation is complete.

-Meanwhile, Dr. Allen returns home with her boyfriend, Baltimore Police Lieutenant Tom Randall.
-That evening, she notices her wrist is red and raw-looking.
-She thinks little of it, but by the next morning, it has spread to her entire arm.
-Later, while kissing Tom, she has a sudden craving for blood and bites him.
-He is called to Ray's girlfriend's apartment and leaves.
-Dr. Allen rushes into the bathroom to find her arm bleeding.
-She convulses, falls to the floor and her skin starts to bubble.

-Tom arrives at the crime scene and is puzzled by the way Ray's girlfriend died.
-He is called to investigate another crime scene, where he encounters Mansquito.
-The monster seems unstoppable, until Tom shocks him with a stun gun, making him flee in pain.
-Tom's partner doesn't believe him at first but puts a bulletin out on the creature.